 About the Sustainable Exhibition & Design Toolkit

 Once you have signed the letter, what are the next steps?
-This toolkit that follows the pledge will help you to transform your pledge into specific actions that will reduce negative impacts to our climate and to our society.
-The list of actions in the toolkit may seem overwhelming at first, but it is meant to be an aspirational guide.
-Select the parts of it that will help your institution progress.
+This toolkit that follows the pledge will help you to transform your commitment into specific actions that will reduce negative impacts to our climate and to our society.